 Best Investments: Peer to Peer Lending

 Returns: B+ to C

 If you are a reader of this blog, you will know I’ve been peer to peer lending since 2015.
 Despite being an investor, I’m still only comfortable putting about 10-15% of my liquid savings into peer to peer lending.
-The main reason I’m hesitant to risk more is barely any peer to peer companies have survived an economic downturn.
+The main reason I’m hesitant to risk more is barely any peer to peer companies have survived an economic downturn and company failure still remains a concern for the poorly operated ones.
 Peer to peer lending has some downsides which you can read more about here.

 If you are an investor in peer to peer lending, you may have already noticed some lending companies cutting lenders return rates.
 Peer to peer is taking collateral damage from the low interest rates and increased competition.